Skip to Site Header Skip to Main Content Skip to Footer

 This results in higher levels of acetylcholine and an elevated body temperature, both of which can lead to increased sweating during sleep.
 Both alcohol and tobacco use have the potential to disrupt the body's thermoregulatory system and increase night sweats.
 Alcohol widens blood vessels, while nicotine raises body temperature and stimulates sweat glands.

-These effects of alcohol can persist even after the substances have left the body, contributing to excessive sweating while sleeping.
+These effects of alcohol can persist even after the substances have left the body, contributing to excessive and extreme sweating while sleeping.

 Relax Before Bedtime